USS HELENA SSN 725

 May 5, 2017 The Helena departed HMNB Clyde in Faslane, Scotland, after a routine port call; Participated in NATO anti-submarine warfare (ASW) exercise EASTLANT 17, in the Norwegian Sea, from May 8-26.

-June 4, USS Helena moored at Carrier Pier 4W in Arsenal de Brest, France, for a scheduled port visit in conjunction with the 73rd anniversary of the allied landings in Normandy.
+June 4, USS Helena moored at Carrier Pier 4W in Arsenal de Brest, France, for a four-day port visit in conjunction with the 73rd anniversary of the allied landings in Normandy.

 June 19, The Helena made a brief stop off Norfolk to embark Nuclear Propulsion Examination Board (NPEB) personal for Operational Reactor Safeguards Examination (ORSE).